-- Indigenous women and girls were 35 times more likely than the wider female population to be hospitalised due to family violence. - 25% of children in Australia have been witnesses to domestic violence.
+- Most victims are between the ages of 20 and 39.5 Women aged 20-29 years had the highest rate of DV-related assault, and were 3.3 times more likely than men in the same age group to be a victim. - Indigenous women and girls were 35 times more likely than the wider female population to be hospitalised due to family violence.6 - 25% of children in Australia have been witnesses to domestic violence.7

-Reported incidents of Domestic Violence in NSW7
+Reported incidents of Domestic Violence in NSW8

-- Every week NSW Police deal with over 1,250 domestic violence related incidents. - The NSW Domestic Violence Death Review Team, convened by the state Coroner reports that between 1 July 2000 to 30 June 2014 there were 204 cases where a person was killed by a current or former intimate partner in a context of domestic violence (162 females and 42 males). - 79% of intimate partner homicide victims were women.
-98% of women killed by an intimate partner had been the primary domestic violence victim in the relationship. - Almost two-thirds of women killed by a former intimate partner had ended the intimate relationship with the domestic violence abuser within three months of being killed. - 89% of men killed by a female intimate partner had been the primary domestic violence abuser in the relationship. - NSW Police record about 26,000 cases of domestic assaults annually, which represent about one third of all recorded assaults.
+- Every week NSW Police deal with over 1,250 domestic violence related incidents.9 - Between 2005 and 2014, there were 169 intimate partner homicides (129 females and 40 males) in NSW, comprising one third of all homicides.
+The number of homicides rose by almost 50% during this period.
+63% of those women killed by a former partner had ended the relationship with the domestic violence abuser within three months of the homicide.10 - NSW Police record about 26,000 cases of domestic assaults annually, which represent about one third of all recorded assaults.
 In 2015, there were 18,959 incidents of DV-related assault in which police proceeded against a person of interest (perpetrator).
-The majority of these incidents involved male perpetrators. - More than one-third of the domestic assault incidents recorded in NSW in 2004 were alcoholrelated.
+The majority of these incidents involved male perpetrators. - More than one-third of the domestic assault incidents recorded in NSW in 2004 were alcoholrelated.11